Join our sangha of the heart

 We need safe spaces to stretch, take risks, and face vulnerable feelings.

 In a community, you’re also joining others in a group intention.
+The energy of the group intention supports everyone and amplifies our individual efforts.

 Practicing with others also helps us implement new practices into our daily lives.
 These practices become living rituals that ground into our bodies and beings.